 Online Colleges in Minnesota

-University of Minnesota
+- Snapshot of Minnesota Cities

+Minnesota is a pioneer in online education, and it has the record to prove it: Minnesota scored an "A" for innovation in online learning from the 2012 "Leaders & Laggards" report by the U.S. Chamber of Commerce due to its efforts in promoting online options at postsecondary schools.
 The Minnesota Office of Higher Education counts nearly 200 public and private institutions statewide, and many of these now offer online courses or full online degrees.
-The University of Minnesota launched its first online course in 1996, and today, the university's Digital Campus hosts over 30 fully-online programs (as of February 2013) from certificate to graduate level in fields such as nursing, education, engineering, and information technology.
+The University of Minnesota, which launched its first online course in 1996, hosts over 30 fully-online programs through its Digital Campus.

 Many national online colleges also offer degree programs to students in Minnesota.
 Some even have physical locations in the state, which may offer hands-on training or blended learning opportunities.
 DeVry University, ITT Technical Institute and University of Phoenix are among the national colleges that have campuses in Minnesota.